Altinn/altinn-studio-docs/content/altinn-api/_index.md

 ### Start a task

-Tries to close the current task and start the wanted task.
+If you are at a specific task and want to start the next task you can try to put next to the process endpoint.
+The process controller then tries to close the current task and start the wanted task.
 Updates process state accordingly.
 If exit condition of current task is not met, an error will be returned.
 If the task is not directly reachable by the flow, an error will be returned.

 ```http
 PUT {appPath}/instances/347829/41e57962-dfb7-4502-a4dd-8da28b0885fc/process/next?id=Task_2